LayBug/cli-atm/README.md

 ```

 Well, just for fun.
-Please any errors I failed to handle.
+Please forgive any errors I failed to handle.
 Gosh...😁